grsoares21/video-silence-cutter/README.md

 ```

 ## Running
-After installing all dependencies build the project by running the following command:
+After installing all dependencies, build the project by running the following command:
 ```
 npm run build
 ```